Language: EN

 How to subtract binary numbers

-Subtracting binary is another fundamental operation that is used to subtract one binary number from another.
+Binary subtraction is another fundamental operation used to subtract one binary number from another.

 Just like in decimal subtraction, the corresponding bits of the numbers are subtracted from right to left, taking into account the borrows.

-Binary subtraction can result in a negative result if the number to be subtracted is greater than the number it is being subtracted from.
+Binary subtraction can result in a negative result if the number to be subtracted is greater than the number from which it is being subtracted.

 Borrow

-“Borrow” occurs when a number cannot be subtracted from another due to its value.
-This happens when the number being subtracted is greater than the number it is being subtracted from.
+The “borrow” occurs when you cannot subtract one number from another due to its value.
+This happens when the number being subtracted is greater than the number from which it is being subtracted.

-In binary, this only happens when we try to subtract a 1 from a 0.
+In binary, this only happens when you try to subtract 1 from 0.
 In this case, the result is ‘1’, and a value is “borrowed” from the next more significant bit.

 Example